Rubens Nicola

-Rubens Nicola Glagliarde Junior also known as Rubens Nicola (born July 30, 1955, in São Paulo, Brazil) is a Brazilian former footballer who played for clubs in Brazil and Chile.
+Rubens Nicola Glagliarde Júnior also known as Rubens Nicola (born July 30, 1955, in São Paulo, Brazil) is a Brazilian former footballer who played for clubs in Brazil and Chile.

 Career

 Born in São Paulo, Brazil, Nicola moved to Chile in 1979.
 A striker with excellent technique, he played with great success for Rangers Talca, being remembered by ranguerinos by five goals in 1983 he scored a Colo-Colo two on the first wheel in the 2-1 win that piducanos obtained in the Estadio Nacional, and three in the second round in an unforgettable 5-2 in the Estadio Fiscal de Talca.

 In 1984, Colo-Colo decides to hire managing to have good performances, despite the poor performance of the team in that year.

 Presently living in Brazil, where he devoted himself to the care of a restaurant in the city of Cabo Frio, on the outskirts of Rio de Janeiro.
 Linked to football continues as Chairman of the Football League Cabofriense.